orsifacundo/sap-c02-exam/README.md

     - Establish trust connections with on-prem AD: needs VPN or Direct Connect.
 There is one-way trust or two-way trust (forest trust) -> this is NOT sync/replication, each AD has its own users independently but talk to each other.

-    - *Replicatio*n*: if this is needed then an AD on EC2 self-managed replica is needed in the cloud so the on-prem AD replicates to this cloud AD and then establish a trust to the AWS Managed AD
+    - *Replication*: if this is needed then an AD on EC2 self-managed replica is needed in the cloud so the on-prem AD replicates to this cloud AD and then establish a trust to the AWS Managed AD

 - Supports MFA